-In addition, the Executive Board oversees the operations of The Senate and the five Standing Committees.
+In addition, the Executive Board oversees the operations of The Senate and the seven Standing Committees.
 Elections for Executive Board Officers are held each April in the Senate, and the new Executive Committee is responsible for directing the organization through the summer and into the next school year.
-The officer positions are: President, Vice President, Treasurer, Secretary, Advocacy Committee Chair, Community Service Committee Chair, Funding Committee Chair, Professional Development Chair, Public Relations Committee Chair, and Social Committee Chair.
+The officer positions are: President, Vice President, Treasurer, Secretary, Advocacy Committee Chair, Community Service Committee Chair, Diversity and Inclusion Committee Chair, Funding Committee Chair, Professional Development Chair, Public Relations Committee Chair, and Social Committee C0-Chairs.

 GPSS represents the graduate and professional student body in following university committees:

 - Yale Alumni Magazine Board Traffic Safety Subcommittee of the University Safety Committee Work Life Subcommitee